infinitymdm/CharLib/docs/yaml.md

 * `area`: The physical area occupied by the cell layout.
 Defaults to 0 if omitted.
 * `set`: For sequential cells only.
 The set pin name and edge direction, e.g. 'negedge S'.
 If omitted, CharLib assumes the cell does not have a set pin.
 * `reset`: For sequential cells only.
 The reset pin name and edge direction, e.g. 'negedge R'.
 If omitted, CharLib assumes the cell does not have a reset pin.
-* `clock_slew`: For sequential cells only.
-The slew rate to use for the clock signal in simulation.
-Defaults to 0 if omitted.
+* `clock_slews`: For sequential cells only.
+A list of slew rates to use for the clock signals in simulation.
+Defaults to `slews` if omitted.
 * `plots`: A string (or list of strings) specifying which plots to show for this cell.
-May be set to 'all', 'none', or a subset of 'io', 'delay', and 'energy'.
+Valid values are 'all', 'none', or any subset of 'io', 'delay', and 'energy'.
 Defaults to 'none'.

 ## Examples

 ### Example 1: OSU350 INVX1 Characterization
 The YAML below configures CharLib to perform timing and power characterization for a single-input single-output inverter cell.